Penang: Community and Wellbeing Tour (4D3N)

 Marble Statues: It houses impressive life-sized Buddha statues meticulously carved from Italian marble, which were commissioned specifically for this temple in the early 20th century.

-Clan Jetties of George Town – These historic waterfront settlements are among Penang’s most iconic living heritage sites.
+Clan Jetties of Penang – These historic waterfront settlements are among Penang’s most iconic living heritage sites.
 Built on stilts along the coast, each jetty is named after the Chinese clan that founded it, serving as both home and community hub for generations of immigrant families.

 Walking along the narrow wooden walkways, visitors witness a way of life that has endured for over a century — a delicate balance of family, tradition, and commerce.
 The jetties offer a rare glimpse into Penang’s social fabric, where heritage, resilience, and communal bonds continue to define everyday life.